Skip to Content

 What do “stiff peaks” look like in whipped cream?

-Recipes often call for “soft peaks” or “stiff peaks” when dealing with whipped cream.
+Recipes that use whipped cream often call for “soft peaks” or “stiff peaks”.
 Sometimes it is a bit difficult to know exactly what this looks like.

 Example of soft peaks when making whipped cream.